 What’s the Panama weather like?
 Everyone wants to know

 I lived for more than a year in Panama City, close to sea level.
-After about 10 or 11 a.m., the weather in Panama City is warm and humid.
+After about 10 or 11 a.m., the weather in Panama City became warm and humid.
 Most ex-pats are uncomfortable without air conditioning – and electricity is expensive.
 With air conditioning running most of the time in a three-bedroom apartment in Clayton, just outside the city, power cost about $140 a month.
 Cooking was done by natural gas.

 Panama weather is predictable